Camerooooon/qr-scan-track/README.md

 A self-hosted URL shortner that keeps track of device details for marketing purposes.

+# Starting the website

+Use `docker compose up` to automatically build and start the website on port 8080

 # Environment variables

 Set the environment variable `TRACKER_DATABASE_PATH` to the directory where you want to save the json database which contains the logs of click.